$a_{1}$ meson-nucleon coupling constant at finite temperature from the soft-wall AdS/QCD model

-Here $N_{f}$ is the number of quark flavors. $F$ is the decay constant in the chiral limit in zero temperature.
-In Ref. \cite{15,16} authors pointed out that in the soft-wall AdS/QCD model the dilaton parameter $k$ and the pion decay constant $F$ in the chiral limit have a relation
+Here $N_{f}$ is the number of quark flavors. $F$ is the decay constant in the chiral limit at zero temperature.
+In Refs. \cite{16,17} authors find that there is a relation between the soft-wall AdS/QCD model dilaton parameter $k$ and the pion decay constant $F$ in the chiral limit

 which is right at zero and finite temperatures.